 I’m far from doing it perfectly.
 It’s a tricky medicinal blend for sure and requires patience, the joy of experimentation, a wisdom and a rock solid connection to one’s own SOURCE.

-If you’ve (Where have you) been overdosing and (maybe you) need to create some space to cleanse.
-Hat tip to you for seeing that.
+If you’ve been overdosing and maybe you need to create some space to cleanse—I acknowledge and respect you for seeing that.
 We do what’s needed always.
 But come back.
 Come back and be ready to use it responsibly as a creative leader.

 Call to Truth: